agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 -   confirmFunc is a **mandatory** parameter.
-Represents the handler function in which we will group the action or actions that we want to perform when the user will press the ‘OK’ button inside the confirm frame (explained in detail in the practical example below).
+Represents the handler function in which we will group the action or actions that we want to perform when the user will press the **OK** button inside the confirm frame (explained in detail in the practical example below).

 -   cancelFunc is an **optional** parameter.
-Represents the handler function in which we will group the action or actions that we want to perform when the user will press the ‘Cancel’ button inside the confirm frame (explained in detail in the practical example below).
+Represents the handler function in which we will group the action or actions that we want to perform when the user will press the **Cancel** button inside the confirm frame (explained in detail in the practical example below).

 -   okButtonText is an **optional** parameter.
-Represents the text for the “Ok” button of confirmation window.
+Represents the text for the **OK** button of confirmation window.

 -   cancelButtonText is an **optional** parameter.
-Represents the text for the “Cancel” button of confirmation window
+Represents the text for the **Cancel** button of confirmation window

 Example.
-Let’s suppose we have a Page form with a combo, which is composed of different values.
-We want to configure the page in a way that will warn us if we try to change the combo’s selected value.
+Let's suppose we have a Page form with a combo, which is composed of different values.
+We want to configure the page in a way that will warn us if we try to change the combo's selected value.

 ![](../media/AgileDialogsDesignGuide/JavaScriptExtensions_42.png)